silvenon/silvenon.com/readme.md

 The most important technology powering this site is [Gatsby][gatsby].
 I love coding in React, but I also needed this site to be static.
 Gatsby proved to be a perfect companion for combining these two needs.
 It has a great community and many plugins for popular tools.

-## CSS-in-JS
+## CSS Modules

 I'm very passionate about CSS, but I was bad at controlling the cascade and errors were hard to detect.
-Methodologies like BEM were too much typing, so when I first saw CSS-in-JS, especially the ones that utilize tagged template literals like styled-components, emotion and astroturf, something just clicked and styling became fun again.

-On this site I'm using [astroturf], which has a an API similar to styled-components and emotion, but it's based on CSS Modules and is able to extract CSS into a file.
+Methodologies like BEM were too much typing, CSS-in-JS solutions introduced too much overhead, so I finally decided on using CSS Modules with PostCSS.
+Gatsby already has support for CSS Modules and there was already a plugin for PostCSS, so it was really easy to get started.
+My code relies heavily on [custom properties][], which aren't supported on IE 11, but you might be able to get around it using [postcss-preset-env][].

 ## MDX